Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Results

-for unconstrained problems, but tailored to the constrained case. $B$, considered as a matrix in the computational basis, is component-wise non-negative and irreducible.
+The unitary mixer is supposed to preserve and explore the solution space $\mathcal{S}$.
+Preservation of $\mathcal{S}$ simply means that $\mixu(\beta)(\mathcal{S}) \subseteq \mathcal{S}$ should hold for all $\beta \in \R$.
+The exploring condition is defined as follows: for all $\bm{z}, \bm{z}' \in \mathcal{S}$, there should exist a power $r \in \N$ and a parameter value $\beta \in \R$ so that $\braket{\bm{z} | \mixu^{r}(\beta) | \bm{z}'} \neq 0$.\\ Our aim for a refined definition is now to mimic the two properties of the original QAOA mixer Hamiltonian for unconstrained problems, but tailored to the constrained case. $B$, considered as a matrix in the computational basis, is component-wise non-negative and irreducible.
 Irreducibility means that the matrix $B$ does not leave any non-trivial \textit{coordinate subspace} invariant.
-That is, the only two subspaces of $\hil$ which are a linear span of computational basis states and are left invariant under $B$ are $\{0\}$ and $\hil$.
+That is, the only two subspaces of $\hil$ that are a linear span of computational basis states and are left invariant under $B$ are $\{0\}$ and $\hil$.
 For brevity, we will address every linear span of computational basis states as a \textit{coordinate subspace}.
-Our crucial observation is that the concept of irreducibility is indeed a fundamental mixing property which should be preserved in the constrained case\cite{ConvergencePaper}.
+Our crucial observation is that the concept of irreducibility is indeed a fundamental mixing property that should be preserved in the constrained case~\cite{Binkowski2024ElementaryProofOfQAOAConvergence}.

-In order to establish also 'sequential' mixers\cite{hadfieldQuantumAlternatingOperatorAnsatz2019}, we utilize the following result which can be proved by considering each Hamiltonian as the adjacency matrix of a graph.\footnote{More precisely, in a first step, one can interpret the matrix representation of each Hamiltonian as the adjacency matrix of a weighted directed graph.
+In order to establish also `sequential' mixers~\cite{Hadfield2019FromTheQuantumApproximateOptimizationAlgorithmToAQuantumAlternatingOperatorAnsatz}, we utilize the following result, which can be proved by considering each Hamiltonian as the adjacency matrix of a graph.
+More precisely, in a first step, one can interpret the matrix representation of each Hamiltonian as the adjacency matrix of a weighted directed graph.
 However, since we are not interested in actual weights and all matrices are hermitian, it suffices to consider simply a graph.
-Furthermore, since all components are non-negative, no cancellation happens when summing up all the matrices\cite{BinkowskiMA2022}.}
+Furthermore, since all components are non-negative, no cancellation happens when summing up all the matrices~\cite{Binkowski2022ConstraintGraphModelAnalysisOfTheQuantumAlternatingOperatorAnsatz}.